Eating Disorders

 Bulimia Nervosa

-The essential features of Bulimia Nervosa are binge eating and inappropriate compensatory methods to prevent weight gain.
-A binge (eating in a discrete period of time an amount of food that is definitely larger that what would be consumed under normal circumstances) may or may not be planned and is characterized by rapid consumption.
-Binges are commonly triggered by depressed mood, stress, intense hunger because of not eating or feelings related to body weight and shape.
-To compensate for the binge eating, individuals attempt different techniques to prevent the weight gain.
-These techniques include vomiting, misuse of laxatives and excessive exercise.
-In some cases, vomiting becomes a goal itself, and a person will binge in order to vomit or will vomit after consuming only a small amount of food.
+The essential features of Bulimia Nervosa are binge eating, followed by inappropriate compensatory methods to prevent weight gain.
+A binge is defined as eating, in a discrete period of time, an amount of food much larger than what should be consumed under normal circumstances.
+Binges may or may not be planned and are characterized by rapid consumption.
+Binges are commonly triggered by depressed mood, stress, intense hunger because of not eating, or feelings related to body weight and shape.
+To prevent the weight gain following binge eating, individuals often resort to vomiting, misuse of laxatives, and/or excessive exercise.
+In some cases, vomiting becomes a goal itself, and a person will binge in order to vomit, or will vomit after consuming only a small amount of food.